Lenin: The Day After the Revolution

-The Day After the Revolution is a 2017 nonfiction book of writings of Vladimir Lenin edited by Slavoj Žižek, who also provides an extensive introduction.
-Published by socialist media group Verso Books, the work consists of writings from after the Soviet victory during the Russian Civil War up to his death in 1924. Žižek describes this body of writings as significant to understanding the philosophical potential of Lenin's revolutionary ideology and its significance to contemporary leftism.
+The Day After the Revolution is a 2017 nonfiction book of writings by Vladimir Lenin from after the Soviet victory during the Russian Civil War up to his death in 1924.
+The book was published Verso Books and edited by Slavoj Žižek, who also provides an extensive introduction. Žižek describes this body of writings as significant to understanding the philosophical potential of Lenin's revolutionary ideology and its significance to contemporary leftism.

 Remembering, Repeating and Working Through

-The Slovenian Marxist philosopher presents the introduction to the collection of Lenin's writings, which he begins by analogising the dialectical conflicts of Marxism with the Freudian conception of "working through" repressions to therapeutically benefit individuals psychologically.
+In his introduction, Žižek analogizes the dialectical conflicts of Marxism with the Freudian conception of "working through" repressions to therapeutically benefit individuals psychologically.
 To Žižek, the failures of leftism in the 20th century, constituted by the failure of the USSR, constitutes a collective trauma to the political left that must be overcome through the titular "Remembering, Repeating, and Working Through".

 Reception

-Writing in the National Review, Brian C. Anderson accused Zizek of hypocrisy for benefiting from the same Western liberal culture that Anderson saw Lenin as antithesizing.
+Writing in American conservative magazine National Review, Brian C. Anderson accused Žižek of hypocrisy for benefiting from the same Western liberal culture that Anderson saw Lenin as antithesizing.